 This is especially helpful if it’s difficult to find the more obvious source of the dis-comfort.
 Its fairly easy to pinpoint where you picked up a bug, at the office or school, or from family.
 But when we have illnesses that seem to come out of nowhere or if we sustain an injury during a stressful period of life, it is easy to ask, “why does everything seem to happen at the same time?”
 So we must look beyond the physical.
 A greek pre-fix for the word “beyond” or “among” is meta.
 The metaphysical can be understood as “beyond the physical”.
 This gives us a lot of latitude in the search for deeper meanings or answers to our the ailments we sustain.
 A question I will often ask my clients when they have pain they can’t trace back to an injury or repetitive use, is “what is was happening in your life around the time the injury or pain occurred?
 More times than not, there was an event or stressful scenario that the person was also dealing or continuing to deal with.
 A classic example is whiplash from a car accident, often the pain doesn’t resolve until the case is fully settled.
 We have emotional relationships with our pain, it can make us angry, depressed, or act out.
 It would follow that if we are emotionally affected by our pain, why wouldn’t our emotional state have an effect on pain manifesting in our bodies?

 We can use the diverse array of maps that have been designed throughout history and across cultures as a beginning.
 As knowledge of anatomy, cellular memory, energetic systems, and pathologies have increased, we can continue to add to the ever growing understanding of humanity.
 We can fully participate by tracking our own personal journey, for no map can tell us the story of ourselves.
 One of my favorite ways to facilitate this is The Legend of Your Body workshop.This is an informative, directed experiential workshop where we can discover the depth of our emotions and where they reside in our bodies.
 Once we can learn the tools to safely and compassionately observe our own stories, it becomes easier to see others with empathy, understanding, and expansive vision.
-The next one is coming up on February 18, 3-6pm, at the Yoga Abode in Ocean Beach.
-Please email me at firstname.lastname@example.org to register.
+The next one could be hosted by you!
+Please email me at firstname.lastname@example.org for more information if you would like to hold the space for this type of workshop.
 I hope to see you there!